Do you need to make a balance transfer of your current balance from one credit card to another?

 HSBC balance transfer deals for example, only apply to balances transferred within the first 60 days of opening your account.
 Once this 60 day period has passed, then any balance transfers you request will be done at the card’s standard rates of interest, rather than the lower introductory rates.

-Leave it too long to make the balance transfer and you will end up paying the standard 18.9% APR interest or more, rather than than the 0% you were hoping for.
+Leave it too long to make the balance transfer and you will end up paying the standard 19.9% APR interest or more, rather than than the 0% rate you were expecting.

 There is another date to watch out for when carrying out a balance transfer.
 You need to be aware that the 0% balance transfer rate, from most companies, starts from the date your credit card account is opened.